 Voice Control is Everywhere The accuracy of machine voice recognition has improved dramatically over the past several years, leading to the advent of Apple’s Siri, Amazon’s Alexa and other voice-controlled appliances.
 Alexa seemed to be everywhere at CES 2017, and products ranging from LG refrigerators, Ford cars and Samsung robotic vacuum cleaners to TVs from Westinghouse, Seiki and Element will all support Alexa this year.

 Concierge Services Will Be Provided by a Combination of Smart Home, Car, and Phone Bosch showed a vision of the future in which a consumer’s smart home, smart vehicle and smartphone will act in concert to provide services.
 An early version of this technology was demonstrated at CES last year, in the form of a Ford car driver being able to send a message to his or her Amazon Alexa intelligent agent at home, instructing the device to turn on the lights as the driver arrived at home.
-The Ford driver could also tell Alexa to instruct his or her car to warm up before driving.
+The Ford driver could also tell Alexa to instruct his or her car to warm up before driving, although for people having problems with dui issues, they can Check This Out to find the right lawyers for this.
 In the near future, smart handoffs between the three networks will enable users to operate home appliances, schedule appointments and stay connected whether inside or outside their vehicle.

 Fully Autonomous Car Technology Is Improving There were numerous announcements and demonstrations of driverless car technology at CES, including an all-in-one module offered by ZF that uses a chipset from Nvidia.
 One researcher from Toyota gave a highly academic presentation that outlined the SAE International standards for autonomous cars, pointing out that levels 2–4 enable a vehicle to operate autonomously under various controlled situations.
 However, the presenter noted that it is possible that the driver would have to take over if the car could not make sense of its environment.
 Cars meeting the level 4 requirement are expected to be out by 2020 and, ultimately, they could reduce human error, leading to a reduction in injuries and fatalities.